aarneranta/gf-math/v3/README.md

 <file.dkgf>: add user-defined constants to the grammar
 <textfile>: parse text file and convert to Dedukti
 ```
+In all these cases, the -lang flag selects the natural language to be parsed from or generated.

-In order for this to work, you need to compile the Dedukti and the Informath grammars:
+In order for this to work, you need to compile the formal (Dedukti, Agda, Coq, Lean) and the Informath grammars:
 ```
 $ make
 ```
 An example of a readily available demo case is
 ```
 $ make demo
 ```
 Consult the [Makefile](./Makefile) to see what these commands exactly do.